Kiara Romero

-Kiara Romero (born March 7, 2006) is an American amateur golfer.
+Kiara Romero (born March 7, 2006) is an American professional golfer.
 Romero won the 2023 U.S. Girls' Junior before signing to play collegiate golf at the University of Oregon.
 Romero was named first team all-American for her freshman and sophomore seasons.
 Romero made her debut on the LPGA Tour at the 2024 U.S. Women's Open.
-She became the top-ranked amateur golfer in the World Amateur Golf Ranking in July 2025.
+She became the top-ranked amateur golfer in the World Amateur Golf Ranking in July 2025 and held the position until she turned professional in August 2026.

 Early life

 Romero was born on March 7, 2006, in New York.
 As a child she trained at the Joffrey Ballet School in Jazz and Contemporary dance.
 She later moved to San Jose, California.
 Romero completed her high school education online in three years.

 Amateur career

 In 2021, Romero won the AJGA's Polo Golf Junior Classic.
 By 2023, Romero had been named a four time Rolex Junior All-American.
 In 2023, Romero won the U.S. Girls' Junior.
 That year, she was ranked #1 in her class by Golfweek.

 Romero was recruited by the University of Oregon and won her first collegiate tournament shortly after, the 2023 Annika Intercollegiate.
 In 2024, she won the San Diego State Classic.
-During her freshman season, she was named the National freshman of the year and aa first team all-American.
+During her freshman season, she was named the National freshman of the year and a first team all-American.
 In 2024, she was named to the Arnold Palmer Cup team.
 Her win in the U.S. Girls' Junior earned her entry into the 2024 U.S. Women's Open, but she missed the cut.

 In 2025, Romero finished first in the Big Ten Women's Golf Championships and the NCAA Gold Canyon Regionals.
 During the 2025 NCAA Gold Canyon Regional, Romero shot the lowest recorded score in Oregon golf history.
 At the conclusion of her sophomore season, she was named a first-team all-American by the Women's Golf Coaches Association for the second year in a row.
 She was additionally named the 2025 Big Ten Women's Golfer of the Year.
 Romero concluded her sophomore year as the second ranked college player and third ranked amateur golfer.

 In 2025, Romero placed in the top-10 in the Augusta National Women's Amateur, after leading the field through the final day.
 In May, Romero earned a berth to compete at the 2025 U.S. Women's Open after qualifying during a tournament at the Arrowhead Golf Club in Molalla, Oregon.
 During the Open tournament, Romero made the cut after the second round.
 On the final day of the tournament, she posted a 5-under par score, the lowest final round score ever by an amateur in Open history.

+In 2026, Romero finished tied for 6th and was the low amateur at the 2026 U.S. Women's Open.